jd12/RobocodeTargeting/README.md

 		y = robot.getY() + Math.cos(Math.toRadians(absBearingDeg)) * e.getDistance();
 		```

-		Similarly, this line computes the lentgh of the adjacent side of a triangle (which may actually be negative in some cases), and then offsets it by our robot's Y value.
+		Similarly, this line computes the length of the adjacent side of a triangle (which may actually be negative in some cases), and then offsets it by our robot's Y value.
 7. Make an accessor method called getFutureX() which takes a long parameter (call it when) and returns a double.
 Use the following code to implement it:

 ```java